UPDATED: 1ST NOVEMBER 2020

-As lockdown eases and the UK economy restarts, fertility clinics are also starting to return to normal.
-What exactly is the new normal though?
+What exactly is the new normal and what is the future?
 It remains something that many of us are still trying to figure out.
-The Human Fertilisation and Embryology Authority (HFEA), the UK regulator of assisted conception treatments, has drawn up specific criteria that clinics must meet before they can reopen.
-Any clinic that is now open will have passed these rigorous HFEA assessments to be able to offer IVF treatment to patients safely.
+The Human Fertilisation and Embryology Authority (HFEA), the UK regulator of assisted conception treatments, drew up specific criteria that clinics must meet before they reopened in June.
+Any clinic now open will have passed these rigorous HFEA assessments to be able to offer IVF treatment to patients safely.

-Patients in London may be anxious if they will have to use public transport to reach clinics.
-The latest government advice makes the wearing of face masks mandatory on buses, tubes and trains.
-Fertility clinic staff are operating as close to normal as possible but wearing Personal Protective Equipment (PPE) where required.
-Therefore it is likely to feel very different to the usual service we all know and are used to.
+The wearing of face masks is now mandatory on buses, tubes and trains.
+Fertility clinic staff are all operating but wearing Personal Protective Equipment (PPE) for patient interactions.
 The new normal means that any scans or procedures, such as egg collections or embryo transfers will be performed by staff wearing plastic gowns, face masks and gloves.
-The faceless nature or wearing masks is something we are all getting used to, but it is here to stay for a while at least.
+The faceless nature or wearing masks is something we are all getting used to, but it is here to stay.

-As many of us have learnt there is so much that can be achieved virtually with current technology.
-Whilst the interaction of meeting and speaking with friendly staff throughout your fertility treatment is important, the flow of people through a clinic needs to be minimised where possible to reduce risk.
-Real success has been seen in many clinics already with virtual consultations, patient information evenings and tours or the IVF units done through Skype and Webinars.
+As many of us have learnt already there is so much that can be achieved virtually with current technology.
+Real success has been seen in many clinics already with virtual consultations, patient information evenings and tours of the IVF units done through video conferencing and webinars.
 The lessons of Covid-19 have been vast for all of us globally.
-We have seen devastating consequences but I believe the way we approach the patient-clinician interaction may have changed forever.